PHeonix25/PHeonix25.github.io/_posts/2017-01-24-Unit-Testing-Sealed-Internal-Classes.md

 }
 ```

+... and we're done.
+We have unit tests that can confirm the behavior of our `sut` by abstracting away & controlling the results from the dependency in our `sut`.

 ## But we're never truly done...

-Now this is not perfect; we're using Reflection all over the place, and this will get even worse when we need to test other return types or return results from the WinSCP library, and I don't mean to pick on WinSCP in this regard, but I do want to demonstrate how ugly and difficult your consuming code gets when a library chooses to use `sealed` classes with `internal` constructors. **Please, just, don't do it.**
+Now this is not perfect; we're using [Reflection][reflection] all over the place, and this will get even worse when we need to test other return types or return results from the WinSCP library, and I don't mean to pick on WinSCP in this regard, but I do want to demonstrate how ugly and difficult your consuming code gets when a library chooses to use `sealed` classes with `internal` constructors. **Please, just, don't do it.**

 All that being said; do you have any better examples, or any suggestions for making this code better than what I've used above?